 A 9-Session Renewal Program

-smartEducation™ (SMART) is an evidence-based program designed to address the needs of educators (K-12) and professional support staff.
+smartEducation™ (SMART: Stress Management And Resiliency Training) is an evidence-based program designed to address the needs of educators (K-12) and professional support staff.

 OverviewSMART (Stress Management & Resiliency Techniques) originally developed in the US is now managed by smartUBC, a not for profit unit of the University of British Columbia and coordinated through the Faculty of Education, UBC Okanagan campus.
 UBC researches and manages the development of the evidence base for continual updating of the curriculum.

 Successful participants receive a certificate of completion from UBC Faculty of Education in cooperation with channel delivery partners.

 - Manage stress through a greater understanding and control of emotions